backand/docs/source/includes/_lambda_launcher.md

 #### AWS Management Console

-Once you've created the stack, open the AWS Management Console as an account administrator, and pull up the IAM console.
+Instead of achieving the above via CLI, you can perform the same actions in the AWS Management console.
+To get started, open the AWS Management Console as an account administrator, and pull up the IAM console.
 Before you create the role, you'll need to create a managed policy that defines the permissions required by the IAM role to be created.
 You will attach this policy to the new role in a later step.

 In the navigation pane, on the left side of the screen, select **Policies**, and then select **Create Policy**